Discover Botswana : Society (social life)

 Marriage, a tradition in perdition

 Traditionally, Tswana men were polygamous, with all family members living in the same compound.
-Today, this practice is falling into disuse in favor of monogamy, which has all but replaced it.
+Today, this practice is falling into disuse and has been virtually replaced by monogamy.
 However, with the evolution of social mores, Botswanans are marrying less and less.
 The reason?
 The answer is that marriage is expensive!
 As a result, if people do get married, it's usually not before the age of thirty.
 Especially as Botswana's culture and mores accept relationships and even children outside marriage without much difficulty.
 Marriage is so expensive because the groom has to pay a dowry to his beloved's family.
 Traditionally, the dowry was paid in cows, but today it is often paid in pulas.
 To encourage marriage, the government has set a maximum dowry limit of BWP 12,000 (€900).
 Added to this dowry are the costs of the traditional ceremony, as well as the Western-style "white" ceremony so popular with young Botswana women today.
 It's a major expense that only a fraction of the population can afford.

 The San, a discriminated people